bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-<h3>Q. Discuss the differences between an HTML specification and a browser\'s implementation thereof.</h3>
+<h3>Q. Discuss the differences between an HTML specification and a browser's implementation thereof.</h3>

 HTML specifications such as HTML5 define a set of rules that a document must adhere to in order to be "valid" according to that specification.
 In addition, a specification provides